 Family rules are a good way to help your kids learn how to behave, but they’re so much more than tools to promote obedience, says psychiatrist and couples therapist Kathryn Ford, MD.
-For one thing, rules are an important way to convey your values to your kids.
+For one thing, rules are an important way to convey your personal values to your kids.
 “The guidelines you set up for your family are a way to help your kids understand what you believe and how to implement those values,” she says.

 Secondly, Ford says, rules create an important sense of routine in your household.
 Everyone — especially little kids — feels more secure when they know what to expect.
-A home environment built on familiar rhythms and clear expectations are less stressful for kids (which, in turn, can help them behave better).
+A home environment built on familiar rhythms and clear expectations is less stressful for kids (which, in turn, can help them behave better).
 Plus, routines can reduce the chaos in your everyday life, so you can feel more organized and less stressed as a parent.

 As crucial as family rules are for everybody in your home, they’re only effective if you stick with them for the long haul.
 In the heat of the moment, when you’re exhausted or irritable, it can be tough to maintain the boundaries you set — which can end up making things more confusing and chaotic for everyone.